HunterBelanger/papillon-ndl/docs/install/index.rst

 PNDL_TESTS
   This is used to build the unit tests, and is turned off by default.

+PNDL_TOOLS
+  This option will build the PapillonNDL sampler, and the OpenMC sampler.
+It will therefore download and compile all of OpenMC.
+This should only be needed by developers, and is turned off by default.

 PNDL_SHARED
   Builds a shared library, as opposed to a static library.
 This is turned on by default.
 When building on Windows, this will automatically be turned off.